felixlopz/hubrise-test-task/content/apps/catalog-manager/en/manage-products.md

 Once you have created one or more Option Lists, you can add them to your products:

-1. Select the tab for the variation that you want to add options to, then click **Attach Option List**.
+1. Select the tab for the variation that you want to add options to, then click **Attach option list**.
 You can now select from any previously added Option Lists
-2. For each of the product variations, lick **Attach Option List** and select the appropriate Options List.
+2. For each of the product variations, click **Attach option list** and select the appropriate Options List.

 ![Catalog Manager Add Options List](../images/011-en-product-option-list-tabs.png)